drewbelf/drewbelf.github.io/_posts/2021-03-29-el-viacrucis.md

 ℟.
 Dios, tú no despreciarás un corazón penitente y roto.

 ## the eighth station.
 Jesus meets the women of Jerusalem.
 Jerusalem was weak compared to Rome, but strong compared to Nazareth.
-These privileged women, residents of a politically strategic city, express culturally-sanctioned horror and pity for the poor radical from backwater Galilee.
+These privileged women, residents of a politically strategic city, express culturally sanctioned horror and pity for the poor radical from backwater Galilee.
 They play their role in the drama of Roman crucifixions.
 Jesus says to them, “Daughters of Jerusalem, do not weep for me, but weep for yourselves and for your children.”
 Their sense of security is an illusion, and their false pity is damning.
 We are all both complicit and dehumanized by the culture of death.

 V. El sacrificio verdadero es un corazón penitente.
 ℟.
 Dios, tú no despreciarás un corazón penitente y roto.